ramonple/ramonple/README.md

 # YIKAI MA

+current Data Scientist in BNPP

 ## Quick Facts
-🔭 I’m currently working as a PhD researcher in Operations Research.

-📊 Statistics (Ms) and Mathematics (Bs) background.
+📊 PhD in Operational Research and Statistics, Master in Statistics and Bachelor in Mathematics with Finance.

 👩‍🎓 Interesting in Data science, Machine Learning, Deep Learning and Natural Language Processing.